On this list, we will take a look at the ten best wireless gaming headsets in 2020, in no particular order.

 I would cautiously recommend the Razer Nari Ultimate.
 When it performs at its best, it is one of the best wireless headsets for gaming, but it sadly doesn’t always do that as long as you have another headset available for when you run into issues.
 That said, I certainly don’t feel like it warrants the colossal price tag.

 Things you should consider before buying a wireless headset

-As a general rule when it comes to gaming gear, you can assume that wireless is worse that wired.
-However, headsets may be one of the few exceptions(kinda).
+As a general rule, when it comes to gaming gear, you can assume that wireless is worse than wired.
+However, headsets may be one of the few exceptions(kind of).
 Headsets are one of the few pieces of gaming gear where you can get some excellent wireless options, without sacrificing too much.
 Even though the general rule does still apply, most wired headsets are better than wireless ones.
 Headsets don’t use the kind of technology that gives most wireless gaming gear problems and is therefore not generally as weak as most other wireless gear.

-Where a mouse can really struggle because one of its most important factors is the polling rate, which really suffers on wireless mice.
-Tracking issues and all that is not as devastating or as common when it come to gaming headsets.
-There is a huge difference between losing your mouse in the midst of gaming and then losing our sound for a few seconds.
-While the stuttering sound is annoying, it is far from as bad as mouse stuttering for your gameplay, and also far less common.
+While wireless mice generally hold up against their wired counterpart, it is devastating if you lose the connection while gaming, tracking issues, and all that is not as bad when it comes to gaming headsets.
+There is a vast difference between losing your mouse during gaming and then losing our sound for a few seconds.
+While the stuttering sound is annoying, it is far from as bad as mouse stuttering for your gameplay.

-The wire can actually also be way more annoying with a headset than it is with other gaming gear.
-It can get tangled in the wheels on your chair while gaming, thus ruining the entire headset, it can get stuck in different things if walking around with your headset and the list goes on.
+The wire can also be way more annoying with a headset than it is with other gaming gear.
+It can get tangled in the wheels on your chair while gaming, thus ruining the entire headset.
+It can get stuck in different things if walking around with your headset, and the list goes on.
 The point being, a wireless headset may very well be the best piece of wireless equipment you ever invested in.

 Why do you want a wireless headset?